-My wife has filed a false case against me in order to compel me for meeting her demand.
-She is not willing to live with me because she has affair with a man and she wants to live with him.
-Her parents are also taking her favour therefore they demand huge amount of money for mutual divorce.
+My wife has filed a false case against me to compel me for meeting her demand.
+She is not willing to live with me because she has an affair with a man and she wants to live with him.
+Her parents are also taking her favour therefore they demand a huge amount of money for mutual divorce.

 I was unable to fulfil their demand so that they started fighting and threatened me to face dire consequences.
 After some time, she approached me to return all the goods and money expended in her marriage.
-I denied to return a single penny because it was unfair demand.
+I denied returning a single penny because it was unfair to demand.

-“the High Court can quash a criminal proceeding in exercise of its power under Section 482 of the Code having regard to the fact that the parties have amicably settled their disputes and the victim has no objection, even though the offences are non-compoundable.”
+“The High Court can quash a criminal proceeding in the exercise of its power under Section 482 of the Code having regard to the fact that the parties have amicably settled their disputes and the victim has no objection, even though the offences are non-compoundable.”

 But in B.S.
-Joshi v.
-State of Haryana, (2003) 4 SCC 675; the supreme court has held that court can quash the criminal proceeding between parties to the marriage (husband-wife) if they have reached a conclusion that their marriage should be dissolved and a compromise deed has prepared by them to settle their issue out of the court.
+Joshi vs State of Haryana, (2003) 4 SCC 675; the supreme court has held that court can quash the criminal proceeding between parties to the marriage (husband-wife) if they have concluded that their marriage should be dissolved and a compromise deed has prepared by them to settle their issue out of the court.